 What is Worcestershire sauce?
 Is it gluten-free?
 Is it vegan?
 The short answer is “Sadly, not always”.
-Here you can jump to the list of gluten-free brands or to the list of vegan brands.
-I actually found 3 brands that make vegan AND gluten-free Worcestershire sauce.
+We have found several brands you can buy that are certified gluten-free and actually found 3 brands that make vegan AND gluten-free Worcestershire sauce.
 See them below.

 What is Worcestershire sauce?